Each council committee has its own focus areas and purpose.

 - Agree agenda topics for the following 3 consecutive meetings.

 Tauranga City Council and "nga hapu me nga iwi o Tauranga Moana" representing Tangata Whenua within the Tauranga City Council rohe (boundaries).
 Tangata Whenua representatives are to be those with signed hapu protocols.
 One of the six Tangata Whenua representatives is to be a Kaumatua.
 Kaumatua representation is to have the ability to be shared between two Kaumatua if required.

 To ensure Wastewater operations are in accordance with the Wastewater Management Review Committee Management Plan.

-The Committee has a membership of eight, four of whom are TCC Elected Members and four who are appointed as representatives of the Ngati Ranginui and Te Runanga o Ngaiterangi Iwi Trust and two members as representatives of the Nga Potiki Kaitiaki Resource Management Unit.
+The Committee has a membership of eight, four of whom are TCC councillors and four who are appointed as representatives of the Ngati Ranginui and Te Runanga o Ngaiterangi Iwi Trust and two members as representatives of the Nga Potiki Kaitiaki Resource Management Unit.

 For details of membership, role and scope see the Governance Structure and Terms of Reference Manual above